Mowshik1210/MR-DRAW/README.md

 ## 🌌 The Void Canvas

-**Nexus Draw** flips the typical hand-tracking demo on its head.
+**MR DRAW** flips the typical hand-tracking demo on its head.
 Instead of a skeleton overlay, it isolates **only the hand** — full natural skin tone, softly lit — and drops it into pure black `#000000`.
 Every stroke is stored as real vector data, not a fading particle trail.

 ```
 ✋ Hand isolated over #000000   ·   🎨 Persistent vector strokes   ·   🕹️ Lift + Move in 3D space